voiceflow/interview-take-home-frontend/README.md

 # Overview ℹ️

 Login/sign up for [Voiceflow Creator](https://creator.voiceflow.com), and build a simple **Custom Assistant** project.
-If you need inspiration you can check out the [Templates Workspace](https://creator.voiceflow.com/workspace/D8nag5Vko2).
+If you need inspiration you can check out the [Templates](https://www.voiceflow.com/templates-draft).
 Test it out to make sure it's working!

 On the **"Launch"** tab of your Voiceflow project, you'll be able to get the API keys as well as the version.
 Under `src/Chat/utils.ts` you'll find a utility function that shows how the API can be called.
 [Click here](https://www.voiceflow.com/api/dialog-manager) for more documentation on the Voiceflow API.